ofcyln/ofcyln/README.md

 <h1> Hi there, my name is Fiko </h1>

 ### :milky_way: About Me
-Technical Manager and Lead Front-End Developer active since 2012, currently working as a Lead Front-End Developer at Nationale Nederlanden.
+Technical Leader and Lead Front-End Developer active since 2012, currently working as a Lead Front-End Developer at Nationale Nederlanden.

 I focus on "Code, People, Flow"—balancing technical excellence with team health while leading engineering teams from technical execution to business value.